James H. Jensen

 James H. Jensen (August 16, 1864 – March 16, 1943) was a member of the Wisconsin State Assembly.

+Biography

 James Jensen was born on a farm near Grantsburg, Wisconsin.
 He was one of eight children born to Norwegian immigrants.
 Jensen was a businessman engaged in mercantile, lumber and real estate.
 He was first elected as a member of the Wisconsin State Assembly during the 1917 session and was afterwards re-elected.
-Other public positions he held included County Clerk and Chairman of the County Board of Burnett County, Wisconsin and Village President (similar to Mayor) of Grantsburg, Wisconsin.
+Other public positions he held included County Clerk and Chairman of the County Board of Burnett County, Wisconsin and Village President (similar to Mayor) of Grantsburg.
 He was a Republican.

+He died at his home in Grantsburg on May 16, 1943.